-Sprint is just synonymous with iteration; the only difference a sprint cannot go more than thirty days.
+Sprint is synonymous with iteration; the only difference is that a sprint cannot go more than thirty days.

 Who is a Scrum Master?

-Like we have a Project Manager in a traditional waterfall in the same way, the person helping the things get done in a proper way and manage all the engagements is known as a scrum master.
+Like we have a Project Manager in a traditional waterfall in the same way, the person helping the things get done properly and managing all the engagements is known as a scrum master.
 He acts like a servant and a bridge between the product owner and the team.